USS Higgins Holds Change of Command Ceremony

+Cmdr.
+Jenkins’ next duty station is Commander, Naval Surface Force, U.S. Pacific Fleet in San Diego, California.

+Commissioned in 1999, USS Higgins is named in honor of Marine Corps Col. William R. Higgins.
+He was posthumously awarded the Presidential Citizens and Prisoner of War Medals by President George H.W.
+Bush.

-APRA HARBOR, Guam (Aug.
-24, 2025) Cmdr.
-Ronald Jenkins, outgoing commanding officer of the Arleigh Burke-class guided-missile destroyer USS Higgins (DDG 76), gives remarks at the Higgins change of command ceremony onboard Naval Base Guam in Apra Harbor, Guam, Aug.
-24. Higgins is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Trevor Hale)
+USS Higgins is assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.

 |Date Taken: